wangyz1999/resume-web/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi there!
 I'm a Computer Science Master's student at Columbia University, graduating in May 2023.
-I specialize in Machine Learning and am currently conducting Multi-modal Robot Learning and Representation Learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/), directed by Professor [Hod Lipson](https://www.hodlipson.com/).
+I specialize in Machine Learning and am currently conducting Robot Learning and Representation Learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/), where I am fortunate to be supervised by Professor [Hod Lipson](https://www.hodlipson.com/).

-In my three research projects, I developed deep-learning models to suggest routes for human search-and-rescue teams, taught a face robot to speak with human-like facial expressions, and made a legged robot “aware” of its appearance through motion.
+In my three research projects, I developed deep-learning models to suggest routes for human search-and-rescue teams, taught a face robot to speak with human-like facial expressions, and made a legged robot "aware" of its morphology through motion.

-I'm currently applying for a Ph.D. program concentrating on Robot Learning, Computer Vision, and Representation Learning.
-I’m highly interested in understanding the nature of intelligence, with a long-term ambition of creating General AI.
+I'm currently applying for a Ph.D. program concentrating on Robot Learning, Multimodal Perception (especially vision and sound), Representation Learning, and Human-AI Interaction.
+I'm highly interested in understanding the nature of intelligence, with a long-term ambition of creating Human-Centered General AI.
+I wish my work and knowledge can make the world a better place.

 {{< icon name="download" pack="fas" >}} Here's my {{< staticref "uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.